 At John Ruskin all children use computers.
-There are at least two computers in every classroom, including the two nurseries.
-We have a superb network ICT room where 30 children can be taught ICT skills each session with our ICT teacher.
+We have a superb ICT suite where 30 children can be taught ICT skills each session with our ICT teacher.

-In addition, we have sets of iPads for all classes to use and some classes have additional computers for children to use within the classroom to support their teaching and learning.
+In addition, we have sets of iPads, tablets and laptops for all classes to use and some classes have additional computers for children to use within the classroom to support their teaching and learning.

 We have an extensive range of software, which is used to teach ICT skills and to support other areas of the curriculum.
-Children are taught how to access the Internet.
+Children are taught how to safely access the internet.